top of page

 In 2017 and 2021, she received a certificate of recognition for contributions to students from the University of Nebraska-Lincoln

-Rebecca Roston teaches the first biochemistry content course for majors, at UNL designated BIOC 431/831.
-The course helps students understand how the structure of biological macromolecules drives their function, and introduces metabolism, including glycolysis, TCA, ETC, fermentation, PPP, photosynthesis, lipid and protein degradation.
+Rebecca Roston taught the first biochemistry content course for majors, at UNL designated BIOC 431/831.
+The course helps students understand how the structure of biological macromolecules drives their function and introduces metabolism, including glycolysis, TCA, ETC, fermentation, PPP, photosynthesis, lipid and protein degradation.

 Undergraduate Education